mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/published-odata-services/published-odata-entity.md

 For published OData services, the **Can be empty** checkbox appears when you edit a published attribute.

-When the checkbox Can be empty is unselected, and there is no **Required** validation rule set, you will be prompted to add a 'required' validation rule or use a before commit microflow to ensure that end-users do not leave it empty.
+When the checkbox is unselected and there is no **Required** validation rule set, you are prompted to add a required validation rule or use a before commit microflow to ensure end-users do not leave it empty.

 ## 4 Mapping from Internal Names to Exposed Names